samsquire/startups/README.md

 # 9. Job Interviewless agency

-An agency that fulfils jobs at multi industry clients by promising to candidates there will be no job interview.
+An agency that fulfils jobs at multi industry clients by promising to candidates there will be no job interview as a form of open hiring.

-Have a application process to get good staff.
+Have a good application process to get good staff.
 For retail staff, have a sticker that can be placed on retail front windows saying that we use this agency company.
+People who have been vetted can decide where to work based on the logo.

 * **Difficulty** Hard
 * **Relationships** Hard